Ahmed0Sherif/USB_ASP/README.md

 # Intro
 - I had personal problems with commercial USBASP, so I decided to build my own.
 - In this repository, you can find a simple project for a USBASP based on the atmega328p.
-- The design is done on Altium Designer.
+- The design is done on Altium Designer 19.
 # Components List:
 |Component|Quantity|Description| Was Used|
 |----|-----|-------|-------|